blackletum/terrorstrike/README.md

 First make sure you have Counter-Strike: Source installed.
 If this is while loading a map it might be an unsupported navmesh file version.
 Remove this file and try again.

-## Original Readme: Counter Strike Source: Community Edition
+## nrk's summary of the original CS:S community readme

-**Counter Strike Source: Community Edition** is open source port of the leaked 2007 Source engine leak of the award winner Counter Strike Source.
+**Counter Strike Source: Community Edition** is open source port of the leaked 2007 Source engine leak of CS:Source.

-This mod is orient to Community so everyone can grow the mod with his Contributions.
-Currently this mod is in a pre-alpha state so don’t expected any class of bugs.
+This mod was originally made to transition everybody from CS:S to CS:S:CE, but you can see how well *that* worked out.

 ### Goals